 Indeed, Lokesh should be a loyal son; but what of the vows of marriage?
 Surely, Asha has a right to choose if she wants to live away from a joint family?
 I am sure traditionalists will say this is radical thinking.
 I think parenthood is not a business where you expect returns.

 But as I reflect, I realize I would never do what Asha did.
 Am I just less bold than Asha or more ‘adjusting’?
 Is my husband more adjusting than Lokesh?
-Yes, we have had differences, but somehow the situation just has not graduated to that point.
+Yes, we have had differences, but somehow the situation had never graduated to that point.
 I can’t bear the thought of my children seeing their parents split.
 But maybe if I were in their shoes, I would have been able to manage co-parenting after divorce.

 Related Reading: Motherhood or Career?
 Women’s Struggle Between Career and Family